TamaLab/xfel-fitting-gmm/README.md

 3. Tetsuro Nagai <tnagai@fukuoka-u.ac.jp> - tools dealing with the XFEL difraction images of GMM

-4. Osamu Miyashita <osamu.miyashita@riken.jp> - modification of Monte-Carlo sampling
+4. Osamu Miyashita <osamu.miyashita@riken.jp>

 5. Florence Tama <ﬂorence.tama@nagoya-u.jp>

-   This XFEL fitting program has been developed at Nagoya University.
+   This XFEL fitting program has been developed at Nagoya University and RIKEN.

 # HOW TO INSTALL